Skip to main content

 Example: Application enables Process

-In the inventory, users then create real relations between assets that follow these relation types.
+In the inventory, users then create real relationships between assets that follow these relationship types.

-They let you model dependencies, hierarchy, ownership, or flow between assets.
+They let you model dependencies, hierarchy, or ownership between assets.
+Flow-specific relations are managed from a flow-enabled asset type's settings, not created manually here.

 Access

-You can manage relation types in two places:
+You can manage relationship types in two places:

-• OrganizationMetamodel"Relation types" to review all relation types across the metamodel
+• OrganizationMetamodel"Relations" to review all relationship types across the metamodel

-• An asset type → "Relations" to create and manage relation types from that source or target type
+• An asset type → "Relations" to create and manage relationship types from that source or target type

-1. Open "Relation types" or open an asset type and go to "Relations"
+1. Open "Relations" or open an asset type and go to "Relations"

 2. Click the create action